The Unfortunate Rake: Tunes

 one by Crosby, the other by Belden.
 For example, the words provided for the air "The Unfortunate Rake" by Crosby are about a wandering harpist from Connaught, who is seeking pity and hospitality from his listeners.

-English folk song collectors in the early twentieth century found different tunes being used for variants.

 The melody for a variant called "The Unfortunate Lad", set in Rippleton Gardens, was published in 1904.

-Another melody, this time to a variant called "The Young Girl Cut Down in Her Prime", was collected in 1909 and published in 1913.
+Another melody, this one to a variant called "The Young Girl Cut Down in Her Prime", was collected in 1909 and published in 1913.
 The tune is noted as "mixolydian with dorian influence".
 In a note to this article, Cecil Sharp reported that he had collected six different tunes for this song, and he published the ones he stated were the "two best tunes - both of the Henry Martin type".
 The first is labelled "dorian", the second "aeolian/dorian".

-In 1915, yet another tune was published in the Journal of the Folk Song Society; this time stated to be similar to one used for rush-cart Morris dancing at Moston, near Manchester, England.
+In 1915, yet another tune was published in the Journal of the Folk Song Society; this time stated to be similar to one used for rush-cart Morris dancing at Moston, Manchester, England.

 In 1918, English folk song collector Cecil Sharp, who was visiting the US, collected a version which used the phrase "St James' Hospital" in Dewey, Virginia.
 This song was called "The Sailor Cut Down in His Prime".
 Sharp's field notes were available for researchers, though the song was not published until after Sharp's death, when his collaborator, Maud Karpeles, produced a second volume of songs from the Southern Appalachians.

 By 1937, the English Folk Song Society had become the English Folk Dance and Song Society, and in that year, another tune was published, this time to accompany a variant beginning with a reference to "Bath Hospital".
-The tune is described as 'dorian'.
+The tune is described as "dorian".